dtechghana/serp-docs/manage/students.rst

 Captures information pertaining to the student's relationship with the school, as well as other 'academic-specific' information, including:

-	* Student ID
+	* Student ID *

 		.. hint::
 			sERP provides the option to automatically generate student ID based on configured ID criteria.
-Altarnatively, you may manually enter the student ID
+Alternatively, you may manually enter the student ID

-	* Date of registration
+	* Date of registration *
-	* :ref:`Class <academic_classes>`
+	* :ref:`Class <academic_classes>` *
 	* :ref:`Section <student_section>`
 	* Status
 	* :ref:`Scholarship <student_scholarships>`